Pol Lirola: Sassuolo

 On 31 January 2018, Sassuolo signed Lirola outright, for €7 million fee.

 Fiorentina

 On 1 August 2019, Lirola joined Serie A side Fiorentina on loan with an obligation to buy.

 Marseille

 On 12 January 2021, Lirola joined French side Marseille, on a loan until the end of the season.

 Loan to Elche

 On 12 August 2022, Lirola moved to La Liga club Elche on loan with an option to buy.

+Hellas Verona

+On 18 January 2026, he joined Serie A club Hellas Verona for free on a six-month deal.

 International career

 Lirola has represented the Spain at the under-17 level in 2013.
 On 28 December 2016, he made his debut for the Catalonia national football team, starting in a 3–3 draw against Tunisia (2–4 penalty loss).

 Personal life

 Lirola is of German descent through his mother.
 He holds a German passport, and speaks the language fluently.